 If you are exploring the option of homeschooling your child with auditory processing, this post will give you a lot of information to help you on your journey.
-Homeschooling a child with auditory processing is not that much different, it just requires a few extra tweaks.
-On today’s post, I am going to share some tips and strategies with you on homeschooling a child with auditory processing.
+On today’s post, I am going to share some tips and strategies as well as resources and curriculum that you can use while you are homeschooling with auditory processing.

 Use Phonemic Awareness Activities

 Use lots and lots of phonemic awareness activities.
 What does this mean?
 Phonemic awareness is the ability to identify and manipulate the individual speech sounds into spoken words.